Osiris-Team/AutoPlug-Client/README.md

  3. Starts server
  4. Receives plugin details
  5. Downloads updates
- 6. Restarts the server and installs the plugins or does nothing depending on your choosed profile
+ 6. Restarts the server and installs the plugins or does nothing depending on your choosen profile

 # AutoPlug | The Idea
 AutoPlug is meant to be that what all Server-Owners are waiting for.